n3d1117/cook/README.md

 </details>

 ## Installation
-Download latest `cook.zip` release from the [releases page](https://github.com/n3d1117/cook/releases/latest) to your downloads folder and unzip it.
+Download latest `cook.zip` release from the [releases page](https://github.com/n3d1117/cook/releases/latest) to your downloads folder and unzip it (or build manually from Xcode).

 If you haven't already, you should install and enable the `Mail.app` plugin called `CookMailPlugin` (this is needed to fetch the correct headers to communicate with Apple's servers).